kaityo256/tp_scheduler/README.md

 std::vector<double> ising2d(const Params &p);
 ```

-It receives parameters via `Param` structure and returns observables via `std::vector<double>`.
+It receives parameters via `Params` structure and returns observables via `std::vector<double>`.
 In this case, it returns the order parameter and the Binder ratio.

-The structure `Param` must contain two fields, `parameter` and `seed`.
+The structure `Params` must contain two fields, `parameter` and `seed`.
 Other fields are optional.

 The scheduler `tps::run` executes the simulator for all parameter points.
 It samples `num_samples` times for each parameter point to estimate the error bars.